wevertonribeiroferreira/Red-vs-Blue-Project/README.md

 ## Alarm

 ● Create an alert for any suspicious traffic on port 4444.
-The threshold for the alert to be sent is when one or more attempt is made.
+The alert needs to be sent is when one or more attempt is made.

 ● I recommend setting an alert for suspicious extensions being uploaded into the /webDAV folder.
-The threshold for the alert to be sent is when one or more attempt is made.
+The alert needs to be sent is when one or more attempt is made.

 ## System Hardening

-● Block all IP addresses other than whitelisted IP addresses (because reverse shells can be created over DNS, this action will only limit the risk of reverse shell connections).
+● Block all IP addresses other than whitelisted IP addresses (because reverse shells can be created over DNS, this action will only limit the risk of connect-back shell).

-● Set access to the /webDAV folder to read only to prevent payloads from being uploaded
+● On the /webDAV folder enable read only to prevent payloads uploaded.

 ● Only necessary ports are open.